Jan Ridders

-Jan Ridders is a Dutch machinist, engineer and machine designer.
+Jan Ridders (Roosendaal, 1941) is a Dutch machinist, engineer and machine designer.

 Ridders' designs, freely distributed, along with assistance to engineers building these motors, has brought him world reputation.
 He has designed and created motors which had previously been conceived only theoretically, such as a low temperature difference Stirling engine which works on heat at the tip of the hand.
 These motors, besides spurring engineer's imagination have also been followed up by some companies selling products based on these Ridder's design.

 He is the maker of small Stirling Engines, "flame eater", steam engines and other types of small practical heat engines.
 Ridders gives free plans for building his motors and offers advice with his experience in various places on the web.